usnistgov/5gdeploy/docs/tgcs-advanced.md

 The `#start` client flag delays client start until an absolute timestamp.
 This flag is translated by tgcs script and not passed to the client program.
-It must be specified as the first client flag.
+It must be specified before other flags that do not start with `#` symbol.
 Its value must reference an environment variable that is resolved during `PREFIX.sh` invocation.

 Usage example: